doug-wade/idd/README.md

 }
 ```

-Then the output would be 'Привет, мир!'.
+There would be no output.

 ## Testing